 The MCP Tool-Calling Pipeline Gets Cheaper by an Order of Magnitude

-Running a realistic MCP workflow — say, a research agent that queries a web-search server, a knowledge-base server, and a code-execution server in sequence — involves many model invocations.
-Each tool call requires the model to parse server responses, decide whether to call additional tools, and eventually synthesize a final answer.
-With Sonnet-class models, a non-trivial research session could cost $0.15–$0.50 per user query at production volume.
+A realistic MCP workflow, say a research agent that queries a web-search server, a knowledge-base server, and a code-execution server in sequence, involves many model invocations.
+Each tool call requires the model to parse server responses, decide whether to call additional tools, and synthesize a final answer.
+With Sonnet-class models, a non-trivial research session could cost $0.15-$0.50 per user query at production volume.

-Claude 4.5 Haiku’s pricing, as published by Anthropic, sits at $0.80 per million input tokens and $4.00 per million output tokens — roughly 80% cheaper than Claude 3.5 Sonnet on input and 75% cheaper on output.
+Claude 4.5 Haiku’s pricing, as published by Anthropic, sits at $0.80 per million input tokens and $4.00 per million output tokens.
+That is roughly 80% cheaper than Claude 3.5 Sonnet on input and 75% cheaper on output.
 For a multi-step MCP pipeline consuming 50,000 tokens across six tool calls, the per-query cost drops from approximately $0.35 to under $0.07.

 At 10,000 daily queries, that is a monthly infrastructure cost difference of roughly $8,400 versus $2,100.
-That delta is not a rounding error — it is the difference between a self-sustaining product and one that requires aggressive optimization or external funding to run profitably.
+That gap is the difference between a self-sustaining product and one that requires external funding to run profitably.

 What “Improved Coding Abilities” Means for MCP Server Authors

-Anthropic specifically highlights coding improvements as a headline feature of Claude 4.5 Haiku.
-For the MCP community, this has a practical and underappreciated dimension: many MCP servers are themselves code-generation or code-analysis tools.
+Anthropic highlights coding improvements as a headline feature of Claude 4.5 Haiku.
+For the MCP community, this has a practical dimension that is easy to overlook: many MCP servers are themselves code-generation or code-analysis tools.

 Servers built on the Language Server Protocol bridge, code-execution sandboxes, database query generators, and API scaffolding tools all depend on the model’s ability to produce syntactically and semantically correct code with minimal retries.
 Every retry in a tool-calling loop adds latency and cost.